etale-cohomology/miawm/readme.md

   A modifiers argument of AnyModifier is equivalent to issuing the request for all possible modifier combinations (including the combination of no modifiers).
 It is not required that all modifiers specified have currently assigned KeyCodes.
 A keycode argument of AnyKey is equivalent to issuing the request for all possible KeyCodes.
 Otherwise, the specified keycode must be in the range specified by min_keycode and max_keycode in the connection setup, or a BadValue error results.
   If some other client has issued a XGrabKey with the same key combination on the same window, a BadAccess error results.
 When using AnyModifier or AnyKey, the request fails completely, and a BadAccess error results (no grabs are established) if there is a conflicting grab for any combination.

-  XCB_MOD_MASK_ANY:    Grab the pointer w/ all possible modifier combinations
-  XCB_GRAB_ANY:        Grab any key
-  XCB_GRAB_MODE_SYNC:  The state of the keyboard appears to freeze: No further keyboard events are generated by the server until the grabbing client issues a releasing AllowEvents request or until the keyboard grab is released.
+  `XCB_MOD_MASK_ANY`:    Grab the pointer w/ all possible modifier combinations `XCB_GRAB_ANY`:        Grab any key `XCB_GRAB_MODE_SYNC`:  The state of the keyboard appears to freeze: No further keyboard events are generated by the server until the grabbing client issues a releasing AllowEvents request or until the keyboard grab is released.
-  XCB_GRAB_MODE_ASYNC: Keyboard event processing continues normally.
+  `XCB_GRAB_MODE_ASYNC`: Keyboard event processing continues normally.

   edef xcb_mod_mask_t {
     XCB_MOD_MASK_SHIFT   = 1,